The owner of a camel which was on show at a Brighton rave on Sunday says people who complained don’t know what they’re talking about.

 Mr Saliba owns Shooshh nightclub on Brighton seafront, which in 2016 cancelled a Pride Zoo event, which was billed as featuring live animals, after complaints from animal rights activists.

-Events Runway and Lands Beyond were contacted for comment.
+Events Runway and Land Beyond were contacted for comment.